sciZer0/7/v/README.md

 <p>&nbsp</p>

 <h3 align="left">
-This is a blockchain which is highly hard to surpass/improve in terms of maximization of decentralization, efficiency and opportunities for developers.
+This is a blockchain which is extremely hard to surpass/improve in terms of maximization of decentralization, efficiency and opportunities for developers.
 </h3>
 <p>&nbsp</p>